Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 The tests to diagnose Xiphodyniaare straightforward.
 The problem lies in the recognition that the pain felt over the area is from a problem involving the xiphoid process, not from chest or abdominal problems.

-The first thing a doctor does when a patient comes in experiencing pain over the chest area is to rule out any thoracic or abdominal problems.
+The first thing a doctor does when a patient comes in experiencing pain in the chest area is to rule out any thoracic or abdominal problems.
 These conditions can quickly make a turn for the worse.
-Early diagnosis and treatment is key to successful management and reduction of complications.
+Early diagnosis and treatment are key to successful management and reduction of complications.

 Once serious conditions are ruled out, the doctor will perform clinical examinations and order diagnostic procedures.
 During clinical examination, the doctor needs to obtain a detailed medical history.
-He will need to ask questions regarding recent accidents, any incident involving heavy lifting and strenuous activities.
+They will need to ask questions regarding recent accidents and any incident involving heavy lifting and strenuous activities.
 The patient will be asked if he has any history of or if he is currently suffering from any disease involving the thoracic and abdominal regions.